NadimGhaznavi/Db4E/pages/ops/Setup-db4e-Service.md

 ---
-tile: Setup db4e as a Service
+title: Setup db4e as a Service
 ---

 # Introduction